 Landslide Planning Map Update

-The Landslide Planning Map depicts both the distribution and relative susceptibility of landslides in Tasmania and underpins the state’s planning and building regulations.
+The Landslide Planning Map shows the distribution and relative susceptibility of landslides in Tasmania and underpins the state’s planning and building regulations.
 The map also forms the basis of the communication of landslide hazard risks to the public, through the Tasmanian Government’s Risk Ready information portal and tools that are publicly available through TasALERT.

 - Proposed amendments to the Landslide Planning Map that consider and incorporate improvements in scientific methodology and new data;